Nikon D800E vs Olympus E-M1 II

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-The E-M1 II is a recent model that features in the current product line-up of Olympus.
-In contrast, the D800E has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the D800E was succeeded by the Nikon D810.
+Both the D800E and the E-M1 II have been discontinued, but can regularly be found used on ebay.
+The D800E was replaced by the Nikon D810, while the E-M1 II was followed by the Olympus E-M1 III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Olympus websites.

 So what conclusions can be drawn?
 Which of the two cameras – the Nikon D800E or the Olympus E-M1 II – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.